On the Construction of Recursively Differentiable Quasigroups and an Example of a Recursive $[4,2,3]_{26}$-Code: Construction of Recursively Differentiable Quasigroups via Combinatorial Designs

 Because the directed standard construction uniquely determines a groupoid from a Mendelsohn design, Lemma \ref{a} and Theorem \ref{b} imply that the various $Cycle(X, *)$ provide natural extensions of the underlying $(v, k, 1)$-MD.
 Notably, whereas idempotence is not guaranteed for an arbitrary right quasigroup, the directed standard construction always yields an idempotent groupoid.
 Moreover, although blocks of a Mendelsohn design contain no repeated elements, cycles emerging from the cyclic decomposition of a right quasigroup may contain repetitions.

-\begin{mythm} Let $(X, *)$ be a right quasigroup obtained with the directed standard construction from a $(v, k, 1)$-MD with point set $X$ and block set $B$.
+\begin{theorem} Let $(X, *)$ be a right quasigroup obtained with the directed standard construction from a $(v, k, 1)$-MD with point set $X$ and block set $B$.
 Suppose that for some integer $t$ with $1 < t < k$, every pair of distinct points $a, b \in X$ appears $t$-apart in exactly one block of $B$.
-Then the $(t-2)$-th recursive derivative $(X,*_{t-2})$ is a left quasigroup, while the $(t-1)$-th recursive derivative $(X, *_{t - 1})$ is a right quasigroup. \end{mythm} \begin{proof}
+Then the $(t-2)$-th recursive derivative $(X,*_{t-2})$ is a left quasigroup, while the $(t-1)$-th recursive derivative $(X, *_{t - 1})$ is a right quasigroup. \end{theorem} \begin{proof}

 By Theorem \ref{b}, for any pair of distinct points $a, b \in X$, there exists a unique block $C \in B$ of the form $C = (\ldots, a, b, \ldots)$, which can be written as Consequently, for each integer $d$ with $0 < d < k$, the block $C$ can be expressed in the form where precisely $d$ elements separate $a$ and $b$ from $a *_d b $ within the cycle $C$.